 # Vocabulary β Henri Delacroix

-## Banned Words
+## Banned Words β AI Tells

-- trigger (as verb)
+- trigger (as a verb)

 - realm